 Although many kids with asthma can breathe normally between asthma attacks, they should be monitored for any problems during strenuous activities.
 It is more evident during physical activities such as sports or dance recitals.

-Asthma is part hereditary (transferred by the parents) and part environmental.
-When a child has a family history of asthma, then there is a higher risk of the child acquiring it.
+Asthma is part hereditary and part environmental.
+When a child has a family history of asthma, then there is a higher risk of him acquiring it.
 Certain allergies and environmental factors such as smoke increase the chance of having it.

 Triggers, just like signs and symptoms, vary from one child to the next.
-Although there are too many to list, there are some that are more common than others.
-The more common triggers are:
+Some allergens such as pollen are also known to trigger an asthma attack.

 Cold air or weather changes tend to trigger reactions because they seem to fill the air with foreign particles that your child’s immune system may response to.
 Spring and winter can be particular difficult.